ericknappe/countdowns/README.md

 - alternate rankings
 - fewer or different chart metrics

-Metric meaning is **configured in JavaScript**, not hard‑coded into DOM IDs.
+Dashboard behavior is controlled via a small configuration object inside each countdown’s index.html, rather than hard-coded DOM assumptions.

 ---

 ## What This Repo Is (and Isn’t)

 **It is:**
-- a set if polished, ready dashboards
+- a set of polished, static dashboards
 - optimized for multiple devices
 - designed to avoid common embed pitfalls